EmmyMay/input-integer/README.md

 You can create yours as was done [here on stackblitz](https://stackblitz.com/edit/js-yzcdts?file=index.js).

 ## Event Listeners
-There are some default event listeners handled for you to ensure min and max are respected.
-However, you can add an **object holding all your event listeners as below**
+There are some default event listeners handled for you to ensure min and max are respected.You can add event listeners to the component by passing an **ON** object to the componenet instance.

 ```js
 import inputInteger from '@emmyb/input-integer'
 //or